weaveworks-guides/weave-net-legacy/spring-boot-weave-microservices/README.md

  * The Web App
  * Eureka

-And on `weave-microservices-02` the back-end services were pulled:
+And on `weave-microservices-02` the images for the back-end services were downloaded:

  * RabbitMQ
  * MongoDB

 ###Deploying Containers onto weave-microservice-02

-You will deploy the backend microservices onto `weave-microservice-02` first.
+First, deploy the backend microservices onto `weave-microservice-02`.

 An explanation of the docker run commands is beyond the scope of this guide.
 For more information on their use, refer to [Docker Run Commands documentation](https://docs.docker.com/engine/reference/commandline/run/)

 >**Note:** Before running the docker commands, ensure that the weave environment is set.
-If you have left the terminal, you must enter `weave env --restore` before deploying the containers.
+If you have left the terminal, you must enter `weave env --restore` before attaching the containers to the Weave Network.

 To deploy the containers onto `weave-microservice-02` run the following docker commands for each service from the `weave-microservice-02` terminal window: